Ebenezer-group/onwards/ReadMe.md

 An account is needed to use the CMW.
 In order to use the middle tier, you have to get an account and modify your cmwA.cfg file to include your account number(s) and password(s).
-To get an account send an email to support@webEbenezer.net with "CMW account" as the subject.
+To get an account send an email to support@webEbenezer.net with "Account" as the subject.
 After receiving an account number, update your cmwA.cfg file accordingly.

 #### Running the cmwA (after installing)